1Jajen1/propCheck/README.md

 }, Tuple2.arbitrary(defArbitrary(), defArbitrary()))
 ```

-And since Tuple2 can also be looked up we can replace it with `defArbitrary()` as well (which is the defaul, so we can omit it)
+And since Tuple2 can also be looked up we can replace it with `defArbitrary()` as well (which is the default, so we can omit it)
 This leaves us with:
 ```kotlin
 data class User(val name: String, val age: Int)